BlockCityCreative/nitro_digger/README.md

-# spawn teleporter
+# Node Killer
-A tool that teleports players when punched to the spawn.
+A tool that removes nodes with increadible speed.